espocrm/documentation/docs/development/jobs.md

 # Jobs

 Sometimes it's reasonable to execute some actions in background.
+For example, when sending an email, to prevent a user to wait until sending is processed.

 ### Scheduling